 · Advanced and Basic search options

-· The advanced search option contains very useful menus of "International Agreements by Popular Name," "subject," "Participants," and other limiting factors.
+· The advanced search option contains very useful menus of "Title/Keyword of the Agreement," "Subject," "Participants," and other limiting factors.

 · Updated daily.

 · Search engine retrieves documents only from the UN Documentation database (documents and preliminary versions of UN resolutions)

 · Contains convenient tabs for the General Assembly, Security Council, Economic and Social Committee, Secretariat, International Court of Justice, and the Trustee Council.

 · Simple and advanced search capabilities, including full text search.
 Full text searches will often result in the most hits.